nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### UploadFailed

 This message is sent whenever a file connection of an active upload closes.
-Soulseek NS clients can also send this message when a file can not be read.
+Soulseek NS clients can also send this message when a file cannot be read.
 The recipient either re-queues the upload (download on their end), or ignores the message if the transfer finished.

 ### Data Order